oracle/node-oracledb/doc/api.md

 indentifed un-unusable connections will not be returned to the application by `getConnection()`.

+Note when node-oracledb is built with version 12.2 of the Oracle client library, the value of `poolPingInterval` is ignored.
+Oracle client 12.2 has a lightweight, always-enabled connection check that replaces explicit pinging.

-Note unless `poolPingInterval` is `0`, it is possible for un-usable connections to be returned by a pool `getConnection()`.
+With Oracle client 12.1 or earlier, unless `poolPingInterval` is `0`, it is possible for un-usable connections to be returned by a pool `getConnection()`.
 Since it is also possible for connections to become unusable after `getConnection()` is called, applications should implement appropriate statement execution error checking.

 The default value is `60` seconds.
 Possible values for `poolPingInterval` are: